nvisal1/keyboard-autocomplete/autocomplete-service/README.md

 ### Algorithm Steps

 #### Insert
-Worst Case: O(M) where M is the length of the given key

 - Convert key to lowercase
 - Tokenize the key (convert the key into an array of individual letters)
 - Find the subtree root.
 This is done by iterating over the tokenized characters to find the last matching node in the tree.
 For example, if the tree contains the word `three` and the key is `throw`, the subtree root will be `r`.
 This ensures that the same word is not entered more than once.